BarakBinyamin/PopulationCount/README.md

 |       4       |  0x00FF00FF  |    00000000111111110000000011111111  |
 |       5       |  0x0000FFFF  |    00000000000000001111111111111111  |

-What we know, and what we can gather from the table:
+From the table, we can see:
-i) The length of the mask is the length of the intended X input
+1. The length of the mask is the length of the intended X input
-ii) The number of masks corresponds with the what power of 2 creates the length of the number, in this case 2^5 = 32
+2. The number of masks corresponds with the what power of 2 creates the length of the number, in this case 2^5 = 32
-iii) Each mask oscillates between 2^(MASK_NUMBER-1) 1's and 0's
+3. Each mask oscillates between 2^(MASK_NUMBER-1) 1's and 0's

-To programmatically assign all the arrays of the masks and their subsequent bits we can examine the generation of one mask.
-Lets examine Mask number 4: 00001111000011110000111100001111
+Lets examine Mask number 3:

+    0000 1111 0000 1111 0000 1111 0000 1111

 For the first 12 bits (from right to left), we find that indeces 0,1,2,3,8,9,10,11 all contain '1' values.

-A good apraoch to finding the relationship between numbers in an integer sequence is to look it up.
-The Online Encyclopedia of Integer Sequences is a great reference.
-On there, we find that this sequence is equivelent to [numbers that are congruent to {0, 1, 2, 3} mod 8](https://oeis.org/A047476).
+Searching this sequence on the Online Encyclopedia of Integer Sequences, we find that it is equivelent to [numbers that are congruent to {0, 1, 2, 3} mod 8](https://oeis.org/A047476).

+With a little more inspection the general rule looks to be that the ones are every index in which **index MOD 2^(MASK_NUMBER) <= 2^(MASK_NUMBER-1)-1**

 Now we can generate our 2d array of masks:
 ```vhdl